A List of Poetic Devices Defined and Examples of What They Do in Poems

 Alliteration is when you repeat the same stressed consonant sounds.

 - She sells sea shells by the sea shore

 Piggybacking off of the previous section discussing successive similar sounds, alliteration is regularly represented as rooted in rhyme.
 Generally speaking, rhyme’s the category into which all sound in language falls.

 In fact, alliteration was super-duper important in early Germanic-language poetry.
 “Beowulf” and the “Poetic Edda” both rely on it much more than they do end rhyme.
 Alliteration is also a prominent feature of much of the popular — if you can call it that — epic poetry from good ol’ Greece and Rome.

 Of course, some of that sound gets lost in translation.
-You can still appreciate it, though.
+You can still appreciate it as a poetic device, though.
 By this I mean: It’s never too late to learn Old High German, Latin, Old Saxon, Ancient Greek, Old Norse and Old English, right?
 Right?
 Where are you going?